Amiodarone: Drug-drug interactions

-In 2015, Gilead Sciences warned health care providers about people that began taking the hepatitis C drugs ledipasvir/sofosbuvir or sofosbuvir along with amiodarone, who developed abnormally slow heartbeats or died of cardiac arrest.
+In 2015, Gilead Sciences warned healthcare providers about people who began taking the hepatitis C drugs ledipasvir/sofosbuvir or sofosbuvir along with amiodarone, who developed abnormally slow heartbeats or died of cardiac arrest.

 Metabolism

-Amiodarone is extensively metabolized in the liver by cytochrome P450 3A4 and can affect the metabolism of numerous other drugs.
-It interacts with digoxin, warfarin, phenytoin, and others.
+Amiodarone is extensively metabolized in the liver by CYP3A4, a member of the cytochrome P450 superfamily of enzymes, therefore, amiodarone and can affect the metabolism of numerous other drugs that depend on cytochrome P450, such as digoxin, phenytoin, warfarin, etc.

 The major metabolite of amiodarone is desethylamiodarone (DEA), which also has antiarrhythmic properties.

-The metabolism of amiodarone is inhibited by grapefruit juice, leading to elevated serum levels of amiodarone.
+The metabolism of amiodarone is inhibited by grapefruit, leading to elevated serum levels of amiodarone.

-On 8 August 2008, the FDA issued a warning of the risk of rhabdomyolysis, which can lead to kidney failure or death, when simvastatin is used with amiodarone.
+On 8 August 2008, the US Food and Drug Administration (FDA) issued a warning of the risk of rhabdomyolysis, which can lead to kidney failure or death, when simvastatin is used with amiodarone.
 This interaction is dose-dependent with simvastatin doses exceeding 20 mg.
-This drug combination especially with higher doses of simvastatin should be avoided.
+This drug combination, especially with higher doses of simvastatin, should be avoided.

+Amiodarone is extensively metabolized in the liver.
+The primary metabolic pathway of amiodarone is by cytochrome P450 (CYP) enzymes, particularly CYP3A4 and CYP2C8.
+The metabolism of amiodaron can be characterized by two phases: